vtexdocs/help-center-content/docs/announcements/en/seller-restriction-create-promotions-with-more-control-over-affected-sellers.md

 author: 2o8pvz6z9hvxvhSoKAiZzg
 slug: seller-restriction-create-promotions-with-more-control-over-affected-sellers
 legacySlug: seller-restriction-create-promotions-with-more-control-over-affected-sellers
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Configuration to include and exclude sellers in promotions
+announcementSynopsisEN: 'Configuration to include and exclude sellers in promotions'
 ---

 VTEX stores can now define which sellers a promotion does not apply to.